Adaptive Transfer Clustering: A Unified Framework: Additional Real Data Applications

 \subsection{Business Relation Network}

-We then test our method on the Business Relation Network with contextual information, publicly available at \url{https://data.world/datasyndrome/relato-business-graph-database}.
+We test our method on the Business Relation Network with contextual information, publicly available at \url{https://data.world/datasyndrome/relato-business-graph-database}.
 We use the data pre-processed by \cite{xu2023covariate}, from which we consider the supplier network among $n=312$ companies as the target data, and covariate vectors of dimension $d=102$ being the standardized closing prices of these companies in the stock market from 2021-01-01 to 2021-06-01 as the source data.
-The companies we consider here belong to $K=5$ sectors, including ``health'', ``information technology'', ``financials'', ``consumer discretionary'', and ``industrials'', which are treated as their true community labels.
+The companies we consider here belong to $K=5$ sectors, including ``health'', ``information technology'', ``financials'', ``consumer discretionary'', and ``industrials'', which are treated as their true community labels $\bZ_0^*$ for target data. {True labels $\bZ_1^*$ were not available for the source data (closing prices).
+However, sectors provide a reasonable proxy for the target data (supplier network), as they are more accurately reflected by inter-company networks; thus, we treat them as $\bZ_0^*$.}

 Figure \ref{fig:BRN_lam} shows the performance of \ATC~with different $1-\zeta\in\ebrac{0.8,0.9,0.95,0.99}$.
 It is suggested that we shall choose a large $\lambda$, which has a similar performance as data pooling.
 The misclassification error is $0.734$ by using the target data, which indicates the extremely low SNR in this dataset.
 By our adaptive choice of $\lambda$, we are able to achieve a lower misclassification error of $0.535$ for all choices of $\zeta$.
 It's worth mentioning that the best misclassification error reported in \cite{xu2023covariate} is $0.599$, which utilizes $5$ layers of network.